fluxcd/website/content/en/docs/guides/flux-e2e.md

 TODO: this all belongs in one of the Helm guides

 ### 12. Notifications Part 1 - Notification Providers
-Notification Provides are for outbound notifications (the likes of slack, ms teams, discord, etc.) they’re driven by alerts (which are another crd in Flux) alerts create notifications from events, and all of the flux reconcilers generate events.
+Notification Providers are used by Flux for outbound notifications to platforms like slack, ms teams, discord.
+They are driven by `Alerts`, another CRD in the Flux Notification Controller's API. `Alerts` create notifications from events, and all of the flux reconcilers generate events while they are undergoing status transitions.

 Links/resources:
 Setup Notifications: https://fluxcd.io/docs/guides/notifications/